samatdav/GSOC-Jenkins-Web-UI-Project/README.md

 # GSOC Jenkins Web UI Project

 #### Here is my current progress
+**May 25** - During this 5 days I was working on New Job Name validation and New Job Popup
+* New Job Name validation was made after the [changes of recena](https://github.com/jenkinsci/jenkins/pull/2324/files).
+There were implemented all of the changes I proposed except real time check on name validity.
+[Here I proposed the change](https://github.com/jenkinsci/jenkins/compare/master...samatdav:master#diff-e146d4fdbfe6385a456aea9775f6282d) which fixes it by sending GET request on keyup event in addition to blur.
+However that should remove focus of the submit function in enableSubmit function.
+That may not be the best way since the focus may be useful.
+I may later separate blur and keyup events to handle it.
+However, now I think it is more important to work on Popup task since I have limited time.
+* New Job Popup.
+[On this GIF you can see my current results.](https://raw.githubusercontent.com/samatdav/test1/master/example/out_2_ogv.gif) I used a [Remodal](https://github.com/VodkaBears/Remodal) library for popup and put there [existing New Job container](https://github.com/jenkinsci/jenkins/blob/master/core/src/main/resources/hudson/model/View/newJob.jelly).
+I was glad and surprised that it is fully functional right away.
+On the GIF you can see that popup receives all job types and then successfully submits the post form creating a new job.
+I think that could be a good first step.
+Further I can start changing the window itself.

 **May 20** - At this point I talked with several mentors and discussed possible approaches to my projects.
 I installed Jenkins on my Ubuntu machine and now can make changes and run them by *mvn jenkins-dev:run*.
 With mentors we mostly discussed new job creation project and in particular popup window.
 That should require 3 steps: rendering popup, receiving JSON with job types, and sending POST request to create the job.
 I found [newJob.jelly](https://github.com/jenkinsci/jenkins/blob/master/core/src/main/resources/hudson/model/View/newJob.jelly) file which should be the starting point in doing the popup.